What Is Total NUT? How We Measure Player Production in Every MLB Game

 - Every pitcher's outing is scored using FIP (Fielding Independent Pitching) compared to league average

-- Only positive contributions count β a player who went 0-for-4 doesn't drag the game score down
+- Only positive contributions count — a player who went 0-for-4 doesn't drag the game score down

-- Both teams contribute β a great game needs great players on both sides
+- Both teams contribute — a great game needs great players on both sides

 The result: one number that captures how much genuine star-level production the game contained.

-The Game NUT Scale
+The Total NUT Scale

-Game NUT in Action
+Total NUT in Action

-Game NUT vs the Final Score
+Total NUT vs the Final Score

-Where to See Game NUT
+Where to See Total NUT

 Common Questions

-Can Game NUT be negative?
+Can a game's Total NUT be negative?

-Do relief pitchers contribute to Game NUT?
+Do relief pitchers contribute to a game's Total NUT?

 Yes.
 Every pitcher who throws at least one inning gets scored.
 A lights-out closer who strikes out the side in the ninth adds to the total just like the starter.